 SCREENING FEES AND AWARDS

-• If your short film is selected for the festival, you will be awarded a £50 screening fee.
+- If your short film is selected for the festival, you will be awarded a £50 (or equivalent in local currency) screening fee.
 As we are a non-profit festival, this amount is not negotiable and should be carefully considered prior to submission.

-• An additional £50 will be issued to the winner of Samizdat Audience Award 2024.
+- An additional £200 (or equivalent in local currency) will be issued to the winner of Samizdat Audience Award 2026.